Hawaiian Pidgin

 Despite its name, Hawaiian Pidgin is not a pidgin, but rather a full-fledged, nativized and demographically stable creole language.
 It did, however, evolve from various real pidgins spoken as common languages between ethnic groups in Hawaiʻi.

 Although not completely mutually intelligible with Standard American English, Hawaiian Pidgin retains a high degree of mutual intelligibility with it compared to some other English-based creoles, such as Jamaican Patois, in part due to its relatively recent emergence.

-There is also tendency for many Hawaiian Pidgin speakers to mix the language with standard English.
-This has led to a distinction between pure “heavy Pidgin” and mixed “light Pidgin”.
-Heavier Pidgin is more common in rural areas and in older speakers.
+Some speakers of Hawaiian Pidgin tend to code switch between or mix the language with Standard American English.
+This has led to a distinction between pure "heavy Pidgin" and mixed "light Pidgin".